Changing Channel and Channel Width on a TP-Link Router (new logo)

 Step 3 Click 5GHz, and change Channel and Channel Width, then click Save.

-For 5GHz, we recommend you use channel in Band 4, which is channel 149-165, if your router is US version.
+For 5GHz, we recommend you use channel in Band 4, which is channel 149-165, if your router supports it.

 Note: If your router is tri-band, repeat step 3 to change channel and channel width of the third band.